 In the course of your time at CSU you may find that you are having difficulties meeting the demands of the program.
 Life circumstances may require that you consider a leave of absence if you are unable to successfully complete course assignments or field practicum.
-The first step, if any of these situations occur is to contact your faculty advisor who will help you examine the problem, consider alternatives and make plans.
+The first step, if any of these situations occur is to contact your faculty advisor who will help you examine the problem, consider alternatives, and make plans.

 The Department of Social Work may agree to grant a formal Leave of Absence.
-The leave may not exceed two years and is not counted as part of the four-year limit within which students must complete work for the M.S.W. degree.
+The leave may not exceed one year and is not counted as part of the six-year limit within which students must complete work for the M.S.W. degree.
 A Leave of Absence is only granted to students in good academic standing.
-A leave that extends beyond two years will require re-application that includes a statement supporting the request to be considered.